statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 plt.show()
 ```

 We see that variables 5 and 10 seem to be the most discriminating latent variables between the sets.
-Much like for the PCA we can use the embeddings to give a dimentionallity reduced description of each cancer's expression profile using those two variables.
+Much like for PCA, we can use the embeddings to give a dimensionality-reduced description of each cancer's expression profile using those two variables.

 ```{code-cell} ipython3
 :id: rvnYbO2ZdZIy